xing/recrep/readme.md

 ## How To

-It is easiest to run _recrep_ with cargo.
+It is  to run _recrep_ with cargo.
 Clone this repository and prefix your commands with `cargo run --`.

 ```shell
 $ cargo run -- --help